flowck/blog.changani.me/source/_posts/book-review-endure-by-cameron-hanes.md

 ---
-title: Book review: Endure by Cameron Hanes
+title: Book review - Endure by Cameron Hanes
 date: 2022-06-23 13:49:00
 metatags: book
 description: The impact of the book Endure by Cameron Hanes in my life.